joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_vengeance/prologue.md

 (2) Whether it is a special virtue?
 (3) Of the manner of taking vengeance;
 (4) On whom should vengeance be taken?

+* Whether Vengeance Is Lawful?
+* Whether Vengeance Is A Special Virtue?
+* Whether Vengeance Should Be Wrought By Means Of Punishments Customary Among Men?
+* Whether Vengeance Should Be Taken On Those Who Have Sinned Involuntarily?